 “I’m not giving up until justice is served,” Netherland’s mother, Penny McDonnell, told the Journal.

 In the same article, Lt.
 Jeff Jirak of the Muscatine Police Department said the death report had not yet been finalized and the incident was still under investigation.

-Iowa Cold Cases has reviewed crime scene photos, pre-autopsy photos, and also obtained copies of all police department taped interviews with those at the crime scene the night of Charles’ death as well as follow-up interviews.
-Witness statements — at least those provided to Muscatine police that night — were not consistent with crime scene photos and included three conflicting versions of what happened that night.
+Iowa Cold Cases has reviewed crime scene photos, pre-autopsy photos, and also obtained copies of all police department taped interviews with those [still] at the crime scene the night of Charles’ death, as well as follow-up interviews.
+Witness statements — at least those provided to Muscatine police that night — were not consistent with crime scene photos and included three conflicting versions of events leading up to Netherland’s death.

 On October 19, 2012, Netherland’s friend, Steve Booth of Muscatine, organized a peaceful protest outside the Public Safety Building at 312 E. Fifth Street.
-About 8 a.m. about 20 people began marching around the building, carrying signs reading “Justice for Charles” and calling for police to look further into the case.
+About 8 a.m., approximately 20 people began marching around the building, carrying signs reading “Justice for Charles” and calling for police to look further into the case.

 Booth told the Journal he’d organized the peaceful demonstration because he’d heard several rumors about the crime scene that didn’t make sense.

 Channel 4 News Report on Charles Netherland’s Death

 “They didn’t put up crime scene tape and they let people walk around the scene hours after it happened,” Booth told Journal reporter Joe Jarosz, adding that he also heard someone say that a person “came down the stairs laughing” after the shooting (entirely hearsay and is not consistent with the subject’s response after learning Charles hadn’t survived the gunshot wound).

 Jirak did not respond to allegations made at the demonstration, but said the department had no problems with the protesters being there as long as it remained peaceful.